WHEN TO USE IT

 - Consultants and water governance experts

-The User Guide to Assessing Water Governance is a conceptual framework and set of guiding questions to help identify key areas of focus, priorities, and challenges for water governance, including those related to corruption.
-It provides resources to better integrate the dimension of integrity and integrity principles in an assessment framework.
+The User Guide to Assessing Water Governance is a conceptual framework and set of guiding questions to help identify key areas of focus, priorities, and challenges for water governance, including those related to corruption and integrity.
+It provides resources to better integrate the question of integrity and integrity principles in an assessment framework.

 It contains resources on three main components: